maxgalbu/nightwatch-custom-commands-assertions/Contributing.md

 - run `gulp watch`
 - start writing your command in the `coffee/commands` folder or your assertion in the `coffee/assertions` folder
 - run `npm test` when you're done, and fix the errors
+- make a pull request

 Do you use javascript instead?
 Bad boy.
 Follow these steps:

 - checkout the repository
 - start writing your command in the `js/commands` folder or your assertion in the `js/assertions` folder
+- make a pull request
 - I'll convert the command/assertion for you in coffeescript